01/29/2019 / By Edsel Cook

 Accident victims who suffer a traumatic brain injury usually undergo prophylactic hypothermia (“brain cooling”) in order to protect the fragile organ from further harm.
-However, a new Australian-led study has concluded that this practice does not actually benefit the patient, reports The BMJ news article.
+However, a new Australian-led study has concluded that this practice does not actually benefit the patient, reports a The BMJ news article.

 Cooling the brain was previously believed to decrease the harmful inflammation and biochemical cascades caused by traumatic brain injury.
 This would preserve more of the brain functions of the patient over the long term.